eshaan-mehta/RemoveTube/client/README.md

 ## 🙏 Acknowledgments

+- **Transformers.js**: For enabling browser-based AI with excellent models
-- **Hugging Face**: For providing the excellent BART-large-mnli model
+- **Hugging Face**: For providing the DistilBERT and all-MiniLM-L6-v2 models
 - **Chrome Extension APIs**: For enabling seamless browser integration
 - **Open Source Community**: For inspiration and best practices